Missouri Route 100: Route description

 Route 100 begins at US 50 in Linn.
 The highway heads north from Linn until it encounters the Missouri River, where it turns eastward to parallel the river.
 At Chamois, Missouri, it serves as the northern terminus of Route 89.
 It then enters Gasconade County near Morrison and bridges the Gasconade River near its mouth at the eponymous town.
 In the county seat, Hermann, Route 100 has a short concurrency with Route 19.
 The highway passes through New Haven, in Franklin County, 14 mi later.
 The highway then intersects Route 185 at its northern terminus, and Route 47 in Washington.
 It becomes an expressway outside the city limits, which runs to near Gray Summit.
 Route 100 crosses over Interstate 44 two times, with an interchange providing access to the freeway.

 Northeast of Gray Summit, Route 100 crosses into St. Louis County, entering the city limits of Wildwood at the same time.
 Just north of the intersection with Route T, the highway becomes an expressway again.
 In Wildwood, it has an interchange with Route 109.
 Route 100 then enters Ellisville, where the expressway ends.
 From here all the way into St. Louis, the highway also carries the local name Manchester Road.
 In Ellisville, Route 340 (Clarkson Road) meets its southern terminus.
 Route 100 then proceeds into Ballwin.
 It then divides Manchester from Winchester, Missouri before wholly entering Manchester, where it has a single-point urban interchange (SPUI) with Route 141.
 Route 100 then runs through a swath of unincorporated territory en route to Des Peres.
 The route crosses over Interstate 270, the St. Louis beltway, in that town.
-East of Ellisville, Route 100 enters Kirkwood; there, Manchester Road intersects Kirkwood Road (the name given to Lindbergh Boulevard in Kirkwood), which carries US 61/67.
+East of Des Peres, Route 100 enters Kirkwood; there, Manchester Road intersects Kirkwood Road (the name given to Lindbergh Boulevard in Kirkwood), which carries US 61/67.
 Route 100 then passes through the smaller suburbs of Warson Woods, Glendale, Rock Hill, Brentwood, and Maplewood.

 After leaving Maplewood, Route 100 continues into the independent City of St. Louis where the name changes from "Manchester Road" to "Manchester Avenue."
 As Manchester Avenue crosses Vandeventer Avenue, the highway becomes Chouteau Avenue.
 Route 100 continues east on Chouteau Avenue towards Downtown St. Louis.
 The route ends just east of South Broadway, at the Interstate 55 overpass.
 Due to the nearby east terminus of I-44, there is no interchange with I-55 at the state route's terminus.